 A few considerations to consider if you want to take the case to court yourself are:

-- Does the airline have a U.K. registered office? – if it hasn’t you can still take the claim to court in the U.K. but you will need to get some legal advice on how to do so.
+- Does the airline have the U.K. registered office? – if it hasn’t, you can still take the claim to court in the U.K. but you will need to get some legal advice on how to do so.
 We are happy to help, simply contact us.

 Some airlines do everything they can to stop people making a compensation claim for a flight delay.
-For example, if you are trying to claim flight delay compensation an airline might try to tell you that due to their terms of service, you are not eligible for any flight delay compensation.
+For example, if you are trying to claim flight delay compensation, an airline might try to tell you that you are not eligible for any flight delay compensation due to their terms of service.
 This is contra to U.K. and EU law.
-No matter what the airline’s terms of service state, you are always able to take them to court to claim compensation.
+No matter what the airline’s terms of service state, you can always take them to court to claim compensation.

-Another way that airlines try to get out of paying compensation for delayed flights, is to pass the buck.
-As an example, if you were trying to claim flight delay compensation an airline might tell you that the cause of the delay was outside of their control.
+Airlines try to get out of paying compensation for delayed flights to pass the buck.
+As an example, if you were trying to claim flight delay compensation, an airline might tell you that the cause of the delay was outside of their control.
 In some cases, this will be true, but in many cases, it is not.
 You will need to take a claim to court to prove the blame sits with the airline.
 This again is something that LegalExpert.co.uk can help you do.

 - Some airlines might try to claim technical faults are extraordinary circumstances – and no flight delay compensation is payable for delays caused by extraordinary circumstances.
 This is simply a game an airline might play, to try and get out of paying compensation.
-Technical faults are not extraordinary circumstances, they are solely the fault of the airline, and therefore liable for compensation.
-If your airline tries to pull this stunt with you, then we recommend you use our No Win No Fee flight delay claims service.
+Technical faults are not extraordinary circumstances, they are solely the airline’s fault, and therefore liable for compensation.
+If your airline tries to pull this stunt with you, we recommend using our No Win No Fee flight delay claims service.

-- You have not submitted a claim – then by reading this guide you already know what you should do.
+- You have not submitted a claim – than by reading this guide you already know what you should do.
 However, we are happy to take on the entire process for you.